diondokter/device-driver/website/README.md

+To build, run `npm run build` in this folder.

-To build, run the `build-website.ps1` in the root of the repo.
+To serve a dev build, run `npm run serve` in this folder.

-Then use some server (like vscode preview) to visit `static/index.html`
+You may first need to do an `npm install` first. https://github.com/drager/wasm-pack also needs to be installed: `npm install -g wasm-pack`